pollfish/docs/rewarded-surveys.md

 > **Note:** It is strongly adviced that you do not reward users directly on survey completion notification within the SDK.
 You should register on Pollfish Dashboard a server-to-server callback as described in step 7

 <h3>7.
-Register for server-to-server callback on survey completion</h3>
+Register for server-to-server (s2s) callback on survey completion</h3>

+In order to avoid user fraud it is strongly adviced to register a server-to-server callback on Pollfish Developer Dashboard in order to receive a relevant callback on survey completion.

+You can find detailed information on s2s callbacks (here)[https://www.pollfish.com/docs/s2s]